-'Local heritage listing is a means for a community and a local authority to jointly identify heritage assets that are valued as distinctive elements of the local historic environment'. - English Heritage (2012)
+'Local heritage listing is a means for a community and a local authority to jointly identify heritage assets that are valued as distinctive elements of the local historic environment'. - Historic England (2012)

-Carlisle District has a fascinating history with numerous historic towns and villages.
-We have 19 conservation areas and over1,500 listed buildings.
-However, there are many other heritage assets of architectural, historic or archaeological interest throughout the District that do not meet the strict criteria for national designation, but nonetheless make a significant contribution to the historic environment and sense of place.
+Carlisle District has a fascinating history with a wealth of historic towns and villages.
+We have 19 conservation areas and over 1,500 listed buildings.
+However, there are many other heritage assets of architectural, historic or archaeological interest throughout the District that do not meet the strict criteria for 'national designation', but nonetheless make a significant contribution to the historic environment and sense of place.